thehambeard/BetterVendors2/README.md

 ## TODO:
 * Add support for keeping of a particular item even though it's on the trash list
-* Rework hacky source code
-* Add support for DLC
 * Revist vendor progression code for improvements, bugs, etc.
-* Bug: Highlighting seems to no longer work after moving to Harmony 2.0?
-* Refresh vendors inventory ui if an item is injected.

 ## Notes:
 * Before upgrading to 2.0 of the mod despawn the throne room vendors